Lynching of Horace Maples

 Horace Maples was an African-American man who was lynched by a mob of approximately 2,000 people in Huntsville, Alabama, on September 7, 1904.
 Maples had been accused of murder and was being held in the county jail when it was set on fire by the crowd.
 He jumped from a second story window in the jail, but was seized by the crowd and hanged on a tree on the courthouse lawn.
 Maples' body was then shot full of bullets by people in the crowd.

-Detailed news reports of the lynching spread quickly across the United States.
-This report appeared in the weekly The Ingham County News, published in Mason, Michigan, on September 15, 1904:

-Huntsville, Ala., Sept.
-8.—After setting fire to the jail and smoking out the prisoner while the fire department was held away with guns, and the sheriff, his deputies and the soldiers outwitted, a mob estimated at over 2.000 persons, Wednesday night lynched Horace Maples, a negro, accused of murdering Elias Waldrop.
-Maples was hanged on a tree on the court house lawn.

-The crowd began to gather in the afternoon and as soon as details of the crime spread throughout the country in which Waldrop had a number of friends, and before the militia, which was ordered from Birmingham by Gov. Cunningham, had arrived, the mob had swelled to enormous proportions.
-The sheriff and his deputies pluckily stood their ground, but they were powerless before the mob and the fire.
-The local military company was called out, but they were outwitted by the men who conceived the idea of smoking out the prisoner.